 If we want a certain degree of magnification (say 1:3) and we know the focal length of the lens, how much bellows extension do we need ?
 With a lens of given focal length and a bellows of known maximum extension, how much magnification can we get ?
 At 1:1 magnification, a 150mm lens requires 300mm of bellows extension.
 How do we compensate for exposure as bellows extension increases ?

 Click here for a page which provides formulas for bellows extension.

 If you don't care to memorize the formulas for bellows extension and film reciprocity, consider this wonderful application for the iPhone: Reciprocity Timer by Pump Interactive.
 It really works !

 |8 x 10||7.75 x 9.75||194 MP||288 MP|

 If we want to make large prints from 35mm or even Medium Format film (6x6, 6x7, 6x9), then a consumer-grade Epson scanner is going to be rather inadequate once we make an enlargement greater than 6x.
 For smaller formats, we really need a dedicated film scanner, a drum-scanner or a high-end flatbed: that's another discussion.

 |8 x 10||48 x 60 inches|

 For certain professionals, equipment purchases in the thousands of dollars amount to a business investment, like a truck or an office.
-For the rest of us, even a humble wooden camera with a 50-year old lens is capable of outstanding image quality, on a budget and requires no periodic upgrade or replacement.
+For the rest of us, even a humble wooden camera with a 50-year old lens is capable of outstanding image quality - on a budget - with no periodic upgrade or replacement required.

 Here is a family portrait sized at 32x40 inches, made from a 4x5 negative.Here is a photo I made recently with a 1930's Kodak 2D: the detail available from a 5x7 negative is impressive.
 An 11x14 print is barely a 2x enlargement !